brightmaraba/brightmaraba.github.io/about.md

 ---
 layout: page
-title: About - Jambo and Karibu to my Github Page
+title: Jambo and Karibu to my Github Page
 permalink: /about/
+published: true
 ---
 My name is Brian Koech.
 I am originally from Kenya, East Africa but I now live, study and work in Western Australia.
 G'day!